mvasigh/responsive-nav/README.md

 # responsive-nav

 Responsive nav layout example using static site generator from my portfolio website.
-Explanation of code in comments.
+Explanation of code in comments in `index.html` and throughout.

 To run vanilla: